 - A General Overview of the Nail Salon Industry in Your Area (and what sets you apart from the competition)

 Who are your target clientele and how would you describe them?
 Consider the following:

 - What demographic will you provide services to?

 - Where are they located?
 Do they live or work in the area?
 Are they students?

 - Why did you choose them?
-(Your chosen clientele will influence future business decisions like staff training, retail products, decor, and equipment purchases)
+(Your chosen clientele will influence future business decisions like staff training, retail products, decor and equipment purchases)

 - What do these clients want (and how will you provide it)?

-Consider preparing a nail salon SWOT analysis (strengths, weaknesses, opportunities and threats) to get a better picture of these details as you’re putting the plan together.
+Think about conducting a nail salon SWOT analysis (strengths, weaknesses, opportunities and threats) to get a better picture of these details as you’re putting the plan together.